Senior executives in the government sector

 Target: 114 by 2025

-One of the components of the Premier’s Priority for a world class public service is driving senior leader diversity.
-The priority includes targets to achieve gender equity in senior leaders and increase the number of Aboriginal and Torres Strait Islander people in senior leadership roles by 2025.
+One component of the Premier’s Priority for a world class public service is driving senior leader diversity.1 The priority includes targets to achieve gender equity in senior leaders and increase the number of Aboriginal and Torres Strait Islander people in senior leadership roles by 2025.

-Female representation in each band has largely increased each year, and cumulatively is up by 7.3pp for Band 1 senior leaders, 11.2pp for Band 2 and 14.0pp for Bands 3 and 4 since 2014.1 Women have lower representation than men in higher salary bands, but the gap has narrowed since the target was introduced.
-Since 2016, the proportion of female leaders in Bands 3 and 4 combined has increased at approximately double the rate of Band 1 roles.
+There has been steady progress towards achieving these targets since the Premier’s Priority was announced in 2014.
+The proportion of female senior leaders increased by 1.6pp to 42.7% in 2021.
+Since 2014, female representation in each band has largely increased each year, and cumulatively is up 8.9pp for Band 1 senior leaders, 12.2pp for Band 2 and 16.7pp for Bands 3 and 4.
+Higher salary bands had fewer women than men, but the gap has narrowed since the target was introduced.
+Since 2016, the proportion of female leaders in Bands 3 and 4 combined has increased at around double the rate for Band 1 roles.

-The Education and Premier and Cabinet clusters have more than 50% female representation (56% and 52.9%, respectively) and Customer Service is close to the target with 49.9%.
-While the Transport cluster has one of the lowest rates, it improved representation by close to 2pp in 2020.
+The Education, Premier and Cabinet, and Customer Service clusters had more than 50% female representation (56.0%, 52.6% and 51.1%, respectively).
+While the Transport cluster had one of the lowest rates, it improved representation by close to 3.5pp in 2021.

-Further improvements are needed if the sector is to reach its target in 2025.
-Based on turnover and gender ratios, forecasting shows that if the current trends continue there will be a 7% shortfall on reaching the target.
-Modelling indicates that the NSW Government could reach the target by 2025 if six in every 10 senior leader appointments are female.
+More improvements are needed if the sector is to reach the Premier’s Priority target in 2025.
+Forecasting based on turnover and gender ratios indicates that the sector will fall 5% short of the target if the current trend continues.
+Modelling indicates that the NSW Government could reach the target by 2025 if six in every 10 senior leader appointments go to women.

-Figure 3.4 highlights that while most of the increase in the Aboriginal and Torres Strait Islander cohort occurred in the lower salary range (45 appointments), the number of Aboriginal and Torres Strait Islander senior leaders in Senior Executive Bands 2–4 has increased by three since 2014.
-Significant progress has been made towards reaching the target of doubling the representation of Aboriginal and Torres Strait Islander people.
-If the current rate of increase continues, this target will be achieved by 2022.
+Figure 3.4 highlights that while most of the increase in the Aboriginal and Torres Strait Islander cohort occurred in the lower salary range (66 appointments), the number of Aboriginal and Torres Strait Islander senior leaders in Senior Executive Bands 2–4 has increased by 7 since 2014.

-1 Senior leaders are non-casual government sector employees earning $165,750 or more (adjusted annually according to wages policy), excluding NSW Health Service roles of a specialist or technical nature with no leadership or managerial responsibilities, and Justice roles of a statutory or institutional character (judges, magistrates and barristers).
-When displayed in bands, these align to the salary ranges of PSSEs, and Band 1 includes non‑executives paid below the minimum PSSE salary level.
+1 Senior leaders are non-casual government sector employees earning $166,247 or more (adjusted annually with wages policy), excluding Health Service roles of a specialist or technical nature with no leadership or managerial responsibilities and Justice roles of a statutory or institutional character (judges, magistrates and barristers).
+When displayed in bands, these are aligned to the salary ranges of Public Service senior executives.
+Band 1 includes non‑executives paid below the minimum PSSE salary level.